scalacenter/scala-3-migration-guide/docs/compatibility.md

 In contrast, the Scala 3.0 macros are based on the TASTy format which is designed for stability and compiler independence.
 They will stay compatible with the future versions of the Scala 3 compiler.
-But they are not compatible with the Scala 2.13 compiler, which it does no fully support TASTy.
+But they are not compatible with the Scala 2.13 compiler, which does not fully support TASTy.

 In order to publish a common macro API for both languages you must provide both implementations.
 A technique for declaring a Scala 2.13 macro in a Scala 3.0 artifact is exemplified down below and it is further detailed in the [Macro Migration Tutorial](macros/migration-tutorial.md#mixing-macro-definitions) section.